taoma-commits/leetCode/README.md

 This repository keeps track of the author's progress in LeetCoding.
-The list of selected LeetCode problems are grouped into 18 major categories.
-The problems in each category are further grouped by their tags and levels of difficulty.
+The list of selected LeetCode problems are classified into 18 major categories and further grouped by their tags and levels of difficulty.
+The problems in each group or category are ordered by relevance and then by ascending difficulty levels.

 ## Table of Contents
 * [Array](#array)